faseeh-app/Faseeh-Specification/01 - Projects/Faseeh/Architecture/Core/Content Adapter.md

 # Base Content Adapter Overview

 > [!Note] Description
 > An optional base class or interface defining the standard contract for Content Adapters in Faseeh.
-Its primary purpose is to ensure all adapters implement the core `adapt` method, which takes raw source data and transforms it into a structured `ContentAdapterResult` containing metadata, potentially a `FaseehContentDocument`, extracted assets, and associated files.
+Its primary purpose is to ensure all adapters implement the core `adapt` method, which takes raw source data and transforms it into a structured `ContentAdapterResult` containing metadata, potentially a [[Content Adapter#^205d65|FaseehContentDocument]], extracted assets, and associated files.

 ## Key Notes